 Intermittent fasting (IF) has become a hot topic amongst the global health and wellness community, with many claiming that this type of eating pattern has helped them break plateaus and lose additional weight.
 But what exactly is IF, how does it work, and is it right for you?
-Here, Savoir Flair investigates the global health trend.
+Here, Goodness investigates the global health trend.

 What is Intermittent Fasting?